About Saints Chapel

 Away with Legalism! - There is no place in God's grace for a system of rules and regulations for achieving salvation and spiritual growth.
 According to Romans 14 we are to be gracious to one another and receive those who are weak in the faith without passing judgments on disputable matters.
 See also Colossians 2:20-23

 Away with appealing for money! - Tithing today is overemphasized and is an Old Testament concept.
 New Testament saints are to give joyfully and cheerfully without any pressure from anyone in the church.
 We encourage you to trust God and be led by His Spirit to contribute to the ministry.
-Giving is directly tied to the attitude of your heart for God and gratitude to Him for who He is and what He has done.
+Giving is directly tied to the attitude of your heart for God and gratitude to Him for who He is and what He has done in accomplishing our salvation on Calvary's Cross.
 Your worship to God in giving is strictly between you and your relationship with God and should only be influenced by the Holy Spirit.
-Therefore NO OFFERING WILL BE TAKEN UP ON SUNDAY MORNING.
+Therefore NO OFFERING WILL BE TAKEN UP during our services.
 Donations are graciously accepted.

 How may we serve you?
 Let us know here.